vmodamio/typewrt_v1/README.md

 the execution of the full stroke registering the event.
 At the same time I wanted it completely silent.
 That is my preference, simply because I dont want to have a minuscule remorse when typing in a public space (afecting my writing).
-Or even worse, when being alone with my mind blank and hearing the clicks of those keys muted.
+Or even worse, when being alone with my mind blank, and hearing the clicks of those keys muted.

+For the keycaps I went for a PBT, grainy, thick and matt white pieces.
+They came in a Cherry profile.
+Cherry profile is one of the oldest profiles.
+Also, it has the lowest heigh.
+This helps to minimize the total keyboard height as it is something I care for the ergonomics (more on that later).

 I bought a keyboard PCB, that included a ATmega microcontroller and connected via USB.
 Using it with a raspberry is plug and play.
 I bought as well a beautiful bronze plate that I would have mounted in the final enclosure, together